mathflare/mathflare/README.md

 #### Do you write your own CSS?
 - We use Bootstrap for the most part.
 All the custom CSS is in the `Site.css` file.

+#### Are the icons custom?
+- Bootstrap Icons

 #### Where is the project hosted?
-- Cloudflare Pages, Vercel, GitHub Pages, 000webhost
+- Cloudflare, Vercel, GitHub Pages

 #### Can I contribute to the project?
 - Sure!
 We welcome all contributors.